NichoAir/vAtis-EBBU-Profile/README.md

 This project contains the unofficial vATIS Profile of the Belux vACC.
 To use this profile you need the [vATIS](https://vatis.app/) program.
-Once you imported the profiles to vATIS, the profiles are automatically updated, whenever you launch vATIS.
+Once you imported the profile to vATIS, the profile are automatically updated, whenever you launch vATIS.

 ## Getting Started as Controller
 1. Download vATIS from https://vatis.app/